 Sure, there are loans out there to help you get through challenging financial periods, but that’s not the only time to turn to business financing.
 According to Forbes, “the best time to get a small business loan is before you desperately need one,” what the website refers to as proactive financing.
-When business is booming, your revenue is high, and your cash flow is probably reasonably good.
-This is something lenders want to see.
+This is when business is booming, your revenue is high and your cash flow is reasonably good.
+These are things lenders want to see.

 If you’re a seasonal business owner, sometimes the slower months can make it challenging to get by.
 If you’re in a cash-flow crunch that history has shown is short-lived, business financing could provide a bridge of working capital to help you weather a temporary rough patch.

 Of course, we’ve all heard of bad credit business loans, but one of the best times to take out a loan is when your credit is good.
 Generally, the higher your credit score, the better terms and rates you’ll see when you apply for a small business loan.

 4. If You Need to Invest in the Business